 Please note that, if in case you decide to visit any of the parks, make sure you don’t walk out of your car without the permission of your tour guide.
 Unless you want to be lunch for the game animals.
 Also, try not to wander off in the city.
 It is quite big and getting lost can be easy.

-With that in mind, take your bags and let’s meet at the Heart of East Africa.
-One of the most favourite proverbs in Kenya is ‘Hakuna Matata’ which means ‘No worries’.
+With that in mind, take your bags, and let’s meet at the Heart of East Africa.
+One of the most favorite proverbs in Kenya is ‘Hakuna Matata’ which means ‘No worries’.
 The phrase is used whenever you are too stressed about life, and you need to relax.

-Fun Fact; Did you know that Barack Obama (Former President of the USA) and Lupita Nyong’o (an Actor in the Black Panther Movie) are both Kenyan?
+Fun Fact; Did you know that Barack Obama (Former President of the USA) and Lupita Nyong’o (an Actress in the Black Panther Movie) are both Kenyan?
 Well, now you know.

 Ever heard of L-Jay Maasai?
 He is a well-known Maasai singer.
-More to that, he sings gospel music in his local Maasai Language while wearing his cultural maasai garmets.
-If you are into learning a few maasai dances, then his music will be the best one for you.
+More to that, he sings gospel music in his local Maasai Language while wearing his cultural Maasai garments.
+If you are into learning a few Maasai dances, then his music will be the best one for you.

 Have you been to Kenya?
 Please comment and share below to spread the traveler butterfly love!
 And for more posts like this, don't forget to subscribe.